 - Don’t see an answer to your question here?

 A minimum of 9 hours is required for a full-time student and the maximum is 16 hours.
-Overload requests must be approved by Dr. Fried, Residential Master’s Program Director.
+Overload requests must be approved by Dr. Song, Residential Master’s Program Director.

 The Graduate School requires a minimum residency requirement of no less than two full-time semesters.
 However, most students will need more time to satisfy the course requirements in specific programs.